epigen/MrBiomics/README.md

 # ⏳ TL;DR - More Time for Science!
 > _"Programming is about trying to make the future less painful.
 It’s about making things easier for our teammates."_ from _The Pragmatic Programmer_ by Andy Hunt & Dave Thomas
 - **Why**: Time is the most precious resource.
 By taking care of efficiency (i.e., maximum output with limited resources) scientists can re-distribute their time to focus on effectiveness (i.e., the biggest impact possible).
-- **How**: Use the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses to leverage modern innovation methods (e.g., fast prototyping, design thinking, and agile concepts).
+- **How**: **Systematic Functional Knowledge Management**.
+Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses to benefit from modern innovation methods (e.g., fast prototyping, design thinking, and agile concepts).
 - **What**: **Independent** and **single-purpose** computational **Modules**, implemented as Snakemake workflows, encode standard approaches that are used to scale, automate, and parallelize analyses. **Recipes** combine modules into end-to-end best practice workflows, thereby accelerating analyses to the point of the unknown.
 Snakemake's module functionality enables **Projects** to combine modules, recipes and custom code into arbitrarily complex multi-omics analyses at scale.

 ![Illustration of MrBiomics Modules, Recipes and Projects](docs/Figure1.png) *Illustration of MrBiomics Modules, Recipes and Projects*

 > [!NOTE]
 > Altogether this enables complex, portable, transparent, reproducible, and documented analyses of multi-mics data at scale.

+# 🧠 Systematic Functional Knowledge Management
+**Systematic Functional Knowledge Management (SFKM)** is our knowledge-management approach in which validated best practices are captured as executable software functions, modules, or recipes.
+- Each artefact simultaneously **documents** the know-how and **performs** the task, creating a living, testable, and composable code collection that closes the gap between theory and practice.
+- Rigorous **modularity and version control** keep every function self-contained, tested, and repository-tracked, enabling safe reuse and continuous evolution.
+- As a **compounding asset base** new functions can be built on earlier ones, steadily expanding an ever-richer compendium of trusted solutions.

 # 🧩 Modules
 > _"Is it functional, multifunctional, durable, well-fitted, simple, easy to maintain, and thoroughly tested?
 Does it provide added value, and doesn't cause unnecessary harm?
 Can it be simpler?
 Is it an innovation?"_ - Patagonia Design Principles